 In a class survey taken in the college I attended, the students who claimed to have had 50+ partners were all toeva males – not straight males and not females of either orientation.

 If you listen to almost any toeva male speak about his relationships, you’ll see that this is true.

 Despite the claims that this is attraction is totally normal and should just be considered an alternative lifestyle, there is obviously something very wrong with a person who is so unbridled.

 They need healing, not approbation.

 Furthermore, just like how guys without Torah principles can be very interested in seducing girls, toeva guys are the same with other guys.

 In fact, I was told how a group of teenage boys involved in toeva from frum families would befriend a boy, then show him certain movies.
 Once that door was opened, they then insisted he try out what was in the movie.
 The boy got sucked in.
 And that’s how they built their group.

-Historically, toeva males focused on seducing pre-teen and teenage boys, and this still holds true in many cases today.
+Historically, toeva males focused on seducing pre-teen and teenage boys (like that period in Greek history, in which much older Greek men preyed on boys in their early teens or pre-teens), and this still holds true in many cases today.

 Influencing the Orientation of Their Own Children

 Furthermore, there is evidence that same-gender couples are much more likely to produce children who identify with toeva.